ASNoufal/Todoapp/README.md

 # Todo app

-A basic notes app made with Flutter
+A basic notes app made with Flutter.

 ## ScreenShots